jub0bs/go-course-beginner/day2.md

 ### Maps are reference types

 * zero value: `nil`
+* accessing elements of a nil map: zero value of value type
+* attempting to add an entry to a nil map => panic!

+---

+### Maps are reference types (cont'd)

 * a function that takes a map argument gets a copy of the reference
 * the underlying hash table does not get copied